 English for employees resources

-- English for Migrants: This government-funded programme enables migrants to participate in English language courses, helping them settle into communities and work.
+- Pre-purchased English Language Tuition (PELT) - This government-funded programme enables migrants to participate in English language courses, helping them settle into communities and work.